zzdroide/borgmatic/Readme.md

 1. Restore disk header (includes partion table) with
     ```sh
-    sudo dd if=sdx_header.bin of=/dev/sdx && partprobe
+    sudo dd if=sdA_header.bin of=/dev/sdX && partprobe
     ```

     Check restored disks with `sudo gdisk /dev/sdx` , if the disk was GPT, restore its backup partition table with `w`.

-1. Restore raw images ( `ll *.img` ) with `dd`
+1. Restore raw images ( `ll *.img` ) with `dd`.

 1. Restore NTFS partition metadata ( `ll *.metadata.simg` ) with:
     ```sh
-    sudo ntfsclone --restore-image --overwrite /dev/sdxy PART_NTFS.metadata.simg
+    sudo ntfsclone --restore-image --overwrite /dev/sdXY PART_NTFS.metadata.simg
     ```

 1. Restore NTFS partition contents:

-    Unfortunately, when mounting the restored image, many files (with size > 0) appear as pipes.
-So use Cygwin to restore:
+    - [Setup](https://borgbackup.readthedocs.io/en/stable/installation.html#git-installation): [borgwd](https://github.com/zzdroide/borgwd) (use borgwd-env instead of borg-env) and activate its virtualenv.
+Confirm with `amborg --version`

-    - Setup Cygwin with Borg and access to repo (TODO: document?)
+    - Mount the partition and `cd` to there.

-    -
+    - Check that no files appear as pipes:
         ```sh
-        amborg -v export-tar --strip-components 3 ::<archive name> - mnt/borg_windows/PART_NTFS/ | ./extract_contents.py /cygdrive/x/
+        find -L . -type b -o -type c -o -type p 2>/dev/null
         ```
+        If only useless files (like in CryptnetUrlCache) show as pipes, you are good to go.
+Otherwise... reboot?
+It only happened to me once.

+    -   ```sh
+        amborg -v extract --strip-components 3 ::<archive name> mnt/borg_windows/PART_NTFS/
+        ```

     Files excluded from backup (without its contents restored) will contain all zeroes if small, or garbage previously stored in the hard drive.

-    #### FUCK
-    - this is very slow (3-4 MB/s (through ssh))
-    - python script crashed at os.utime (but not at os.stat???) with "invalid argument"

 ## Troubleshooting